Components of Gr\"obner strata in the Hilbert scheme of points: Combinatorics of lexicographic standard sets

 of $S_h$, where each factor $S_{h_j}$ permutes the leaves $\Delta_i$, for $i \in I_j$.

-Similar assertions can be made about the symmetry of the decomposition graph, as opposed to the above-described subgraph, and about the iterated decomposition graph.
+Similar assertions can be made about the symmetry of the C4 decomposition graph, as opposed to the above-described subgraph, and about the iterated C4 decomposition graph.
 We shall not state those assertions here, rather proving the following statement.

-\begin{lmm} Let $\Delta\in\mathcal{D}_{n}$, and let $\Gamma(\Delta)$ be its iterated decomposition graph.
-Then the following natural numbers coincide: \begin{enumerate} \item[(i)] the number of admissible subgraphs of $\Gamma(\Delta)$, up to symmetry, \item[(ii)] the number of possibilities to assemble $\Delta$ from $\#\Delta$ points by iterated Connect Four addition of standard sets, and \item[(iii)] the decomposition number $d(\Delta)$. \end{enumerate} \end{lmm}
+\begin{lmm} Let $\Delta\in\mathcal{D}_{n}$, and let $\Gamma(\Delta)$ be its iterated C4 decomposition graph.
+Then the following natural numbers coincide: \begin{enumerate} \item[(i)] the number of admissible subgraphs of $\Gamma(\Delta)$, up to symmetry, \item[(ii)] the number of possibilities to assemble $\Delta$ from $\#\Delta$ points by iterated C4 addition of standard sets, and \item[(iii)] the C4 decomposition number $d(\Delta)$. \end{enumerate} \end{lmm}